LoginRadius/engineering-portal/content/user-provicy-data-masking-in-nginx-logs/index.md

      }
 ```
- In the above example I am using the ``` maskQueryStringParameters ``` js function and Since we only need to mask the query string, so using a different variable $request_uri_masked and then using the same variable in the log format
+ In the above example, I am using the ``` maskQueryStringParameters ``` js function and Since we only need to mask the query string, so using a different variable $request_uri_masked and then using the same variable in the log format.

 3.Reload NGINX service